Yatin-Khurana/ESP32-BluePad32-SBUS-Reciever/README.md

 # Info
- use UART2 for Sbus out
+use UART2 for Sbus out,
- switch on your DualSense
+switch on your DualSense,
- let it connect
+let it connect,
- once connected, ESP32 onboard led will blink ta da!

- also, when disconnected esp32 will blink twice
+once connected, ESP32 onboard led will blink, ta da! also, when disconnected esp32 will blink twice,

 # ESP-IDF + Arduino + Bluepad32 template app